bneutra/jmeter-reporter/README.md

 end
   ```

 The final report includes statistical information on the "peak" period of load.
 This is predicated on the idea that *most* load tests concern themselves with the ability of the system to sustain a certain amount of load for a certain amount of time.
 These tests also usually involve a ramp up and ramp down period.
-So, the scripts allow you to filter out the ramp up and ramp down if you provide the script n active "thread threshold".
+So, the scripts allow you to filter out the ramp up and ramp down if you provide the script an active "thread threshold".
 See: data_util:get_peak_period_by_threads.
 The peak period statistics are compiled by combining the data from all the peak intervals.
 See: data_util:get_peak_result_set.
 An ascii "peak" report or a .json output is provided.

 The report provides the same detailed statistical data for each interval in a .json output report file.
 This is suitable for charting the load tests results to help you visualize, for example, exactly when a system started performing poorly.